Part of the Speed audit

 Does HTTP/2 make this less important?

-HTTP/2 reduces the overhead of multiple requests, but stylesheets are still render-blocking regardless of protocol.
+HTTP/2 cuts the cost of many requests, but stylesheets still block the render no matter the protocol.
 The browser still waits for each one to complete.
 Combining and deferring CSS helps even with HTTP/2.

 Check your site speed now